Harmonic analysis for pulsar timing arrays: Conclusions

 In this paper we demonstrate the capabilities and limitations of a harmonic analysis for mock PTA timing data that includes an isotropic SGWB.
 We model the first seven nonzero multipoles (i.e., $\ell=2$ through $\ell=8$) of the SGWB angular power spectrum using a Legendre power series representation of the angular correlation function.
-We perform our harmonic analyses on mock PTA data sets with different numbers of pulsars (50, 100, and 150) and pulsar observation times (10, 20, and 30 years) for pulsars uniformly distributed across the sky.
+We perform our harmonic analyses on mock PTA datasets with different numbers of pulsars (50, 100, and 150) and pulsar observation times (10, 20, and 30 years) for pulsars uniformly distributed across the sky.

 We find decisive evidence of the quadrupole contribution in the angular power spectrum for all of our harmonic analyses.
-For higher multipoles, the general trend we observe is that for 50 pulsars evidence for $\ell = 3$ is strong-to-decisive, for 100 pulsars evidence for $\ell = 3$ is decisive and $\ell = 4$ is strong-to-decisive, and for 150 pulsars evidence for multipoles up to $\ell = 4$ is decisive and the evidence for $\ell = 5$ becomes strong when the SNR of the SGWB signal is sufficiently high.
-The first four nonzero multipoles in the angular power spectrum can accurately reconstruct the HD curve (to within 2\% of the spatial correlations integrated over angular separations) due to the sharp drop-off in multipole values as $\ell$ increases.
+For higher multipoles, the general trend we observe is that for 50 pulsars evidence for $\ell = 3$ is strong to decisive, for 100 pulsars evidence for $\ell = 3$ is decisive and $\ell = 4$ is strong to decisive, and for 150 pulsars evidence for multipoles up to $\ell = 4$ is decisive and the evidence for $\ell = 5$ becomes strong when evidence of the SGWB amplitude is sufficiently high.
+The first four nonzero multipoles in the angular power spectrum can accurately reconstruct the HD curve (to within 2\% of the spatial correlations integrated over angular separations) due to the sharp dropoff in multipole values as $\ell$ increases.
 Therefore, our harmonic analysis approach is a promising tool to help determine angular correlations present in pulsar timing data which includes searching for anisotropies in the SGWB as well as searching for other cosmological and astrophysical sources of GWs.

-For $A_{\text{gw}}^2$, $c_2$, and $c_3$ we provide scaling laws as a function of $T_{\rm obs}$ and as a function of $N_{p}$.
+For $A_{\text{gw}}^2$, $c_2$, and $c_3$ we provide linear scaling relationships as a function of $T_{\rm obs}$ and as a function of $N_{p}$.
 We find that increasing $T_{\rm obs}$ has a larger affect than increasing $N_{p}$.
 We also compare the scaling of $A_{\text{gw}}^2$ to previous work and find that our scaling with $N_{p}$ is consistent with previous work, but our scaling with $T_{\rm obs}$ is higher by approximately a factor of 2, which we suspect is due to different modeling techniques.

 For higher multipoles that are not detected in our model, we can place upper limits that decrease sharply with increasing $T_{\rm obs}$ and $N_p$.
 We observe that multipoles are not detected until the theoretical value of the Legendre coefficient for that multipole is less than the posterior standard deviation of $\log_{10}A_{\text{gw}}$.